vishalbalaji/trpc-svelte-query-adapter/README.md

 export function trpc(queryClient?: QueryClient) {
   svelteQueryWrapper<Router>({
     client,
     queryClient
   });
 };
 ```

 #### Server-Side Query Pre-Fetching

-This adapter provides 3 additional procedures: `createServerQuery`, `createServerInfiniteQuery` and `createServerQueries`, which can be used to call their counterpart procedures in a `load` function in either a `+(page/layout).ts`.
-These procedures return a `promise` and therefore cannot only really be called on the server.
+This adapter provides 3 additional procedures: `createServerQuery`, `createServerInfiniteQuery` and `createServerQueries`, which can be used to call their counterpart procedures in the `load` function in either a `+page.ts` or `+layout.ts`.
+These procedures return a `promise` and therefore can only really be called on the server.

 These procedures can be used as such: